Sandjab/ShowBees/README.md

 ---
 ## Pre-requisites
-In order to execute properly this github code, you'll need **Jupyter notebook** or **Jupiter lab**, as well as the following additional packages/libraries:
+In order to execute properly this github code, you'll need **Jupyter notebook** or **Jupiter lab** (https://jupyter.org/), as well as the following additional packages/libraries:

 **numba** version 0.48 :